-After violating a list of strict rules, a series of distressing and mysterious events bring Greta’s worst nightmare to life, leading her to believe that the doll is actually alive.
-So, is the doll possessed by some spirit?
-This is the sole question which will prompt you to continue watching the film.
+After breaking a string of strict rules, Greta’s worst nightmare comes true, leading her to believe that the doll is actually alive.
+Is the doll possessed by a spirit, then?
+This is the only question that will keep you watching the movie.

-Considering the plot and its narratives, I must say that The Boy started as a promising horror film but with some unlikely twists, it ends up disappointing horror movie buffs.
-While we must appreciate the fact that the storyline is designed cleverly to conceal the real truth of Brahms, it doesn’t have enough scare moments to hold the film for long.
+Given the plot and narratives, I must say that The Boy began as a promising horror film, but due to some unexpected twists, it ends up disappointing horror movie fans.
+While we must acknowledge that the plot is cleverly designed to conceal the true nature of Brahms, there aren’t enough scary moments to keep the audience engaged for a long.

-Also in the end, The Boy leaves you with a hint that there is a sequel on the card.
-While honestly, it’s not apt to dig further such a shallow premise, going by today’s horror films, one more is not bad provided there is enough screams sans cheap jump-scare thrill.
+Also, in the end, The Boy leaves you with the impression that there will be a sequel.
+While it’s not necessary to delve deeper into such a shallow premise, based on today’s horror films, one more isn’t a bad thing as long as there are enough screams and no cheap jump-scare thrills.